The Solar Tracker by Sunshine Innovations is the latest solar cooking accessory to hit the market. It is also advertised as the Sun Tracker.

 Now as I said above, it didn’t come with instructions so perhaps there is a way to do this that I just couldn’t figure out.

 Bottom Line: If you own a Sun Oven or a similar size oven, you will absolutely love the Solar Tracker.
-But if you own any other kind of solar cooker, it simply will not work for you.
+But if you own any other kind of solar cooker, it might not work for you.

 Join the discussion and tell us about your experience with the new Solar Tracker.